California State Route 22

-State Route 22 (SR 22) is an east–west state highway in the U.S. state of California that serves southern Los Angeles County and northern Orange County.
+State Route 22 (SR 22) is an east–west state highway in the U.S. state of California that connects Long Beach with northern Orange County.
 It runs between Pacific Coast Highway (State Route 1) in Long Beach and the Costa Mesa Freeway (State Route 55) in Orange by way of Garden Grove.
 The westernmost part of SR 22 runs along Long Beach's 7th Street.
 From West Garden Grove to its eastern terminus in Orange, it is known as the Garden Grove Freeway.
 It is one of the two principal east–west routes in Orange County (the other being SR 91 approximately 6 mi to the north).

 Route description

 SR 22 begins at the intersection of 7th Street and Pacific Coast Highway (State Route 1) in Long Beach.
 Then, 7th Street widens from an expressway into a freeway just before crossing the San Gabriel River (and with it, the Los Angeles/Orange County line).
 It then merges with the San Diego Freeway (Interstate 405) at the Interstate 605 interchange and runs concurrently with it for approximately three miles before the two routes diverge in northeastern Seal Beach.
 Thereafter, the Garden Grove Freeway travels mostly within the city of Garden Grove or along its border with neighboring Westminster.
 Just inside the Orange city limits, the freeway enters the infamously congested Orange Crush interchange with the Santa Ana and Orange Freeways (Interstate 5 and State Route 57, respectively).
 It continues along the border of Orange and Santa Ana for 3 mi until terminating at the Costa Mesa Freeway (State Route 55).

 SR 22 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 22 from I-405 to SR 55 is known as the Garden Grove Freeway, as named by the State Highway Commission on October 22, 1957.
 An 8 mi stretch of Route 22 is named the Garden Grove Police Officers Memorial Highway to honor police officers killed in the line of duty.